BBDFrancois/Research_Project_Early_Sepsis_Phenotyping_Prediction/README.md

-# Sepsis Early Prediction — MIMIC-III
+# Hybrid and Explainable Architecture for Early Sepsis Phenotyping and Prediction using MIMIC-III data

 Research project by François Zapletal (ESILV) under the supervision of Nédra Mellouli : hybrid and explainable architecture for early sepsis phenotyping and prediction using MIMIC-III data.
 The pipeline combines deep learning-based representation learning with a mixture-of-experts classifier